 Today, there are many initiatives that foster green, sustainable, and inclusive cities around Europe.
 Examples include: the Access City Award, the European Green Capital and Green Leaf Award, as well as the Rainbow Map published yearly by ILGA-Europe.

 Do you think the pandemic has contributed to accessibility efforts or slowed them down?

-Now that Pandora’s box has been opened, the global pandemic enormously amplified and clarified many systemic issues, such as structural barriers to access to information or access and participation in different online interactions (e.g.: inaccessible digital tools and poorly designed platform interfaces), that hinder full and effective participation.
+Now that Pandora’s box has opened, the global pandemic enormously amplified and clarified many systemic issues, such as structural barriers to access to information or access and participation in different online interactions (e.g.: inaccessible digital tools and poorly designed platform interfaces), that hinder full and effective participation.
 Additionally, it gave rise to initiatives that bring accessibility to the centre of attention.
 Many businesses increased their reach to audiences who face challenges in accessing and participating in online environments.
 If they want to remain relevant, they will have to embrace the new demands of a post-Covid world, proactively demonstrate their commitment to meet the needs of individuals with access requirements, and increase awareness of the urgency for finding ways to consciously work and live together.

 2022 is the European Year of Youth.
 Is the new generation working towards achieving an inclusive and diverse Europe?
 In what ways?
 Are there any initiatives you’d like to highlight?